-The directors have prepared budgets and cash flows for a period of at least twelve months from the date of the approval of the financial statements bearing in mind the current uncertainty around the Covid 19 pandemic.
+The directors have prepared budgets and cash flows for a period of at least twelve months from the date of the approval of the financial statements.
 The directors believe that the company is in a position to meet its liabilities as they fall due for twelve months from the date of signing the accounts, and to continue as a going concern.
 On this basis, the directors consider it appropriate to prepare the financial statements on a going concern basis.
 Accordingly, these financial statements do not include any adjustments to the carrying amounts and classification of assets and liabilities that may arise if the company was unable to continue as a going concern.

-Notes to the financial statements Financial year ended 31st March 2021
+Notes to the financial statements Financial period ended 31st December 2021